eumatheussampaio/eumatheussampaio/README.md

-### Olá!!
-Sou Matheus Sampaio 👋
+### Hi!!
+I'm Matheus, now let me presentation 👋

-- 🌅 Ceará-BR
+- 🌅 I'm live in Ceará-BRA
-- 💼 Trabalho como Analytics Engineer
+- 💼 I'm working as Analytics Engineer
-- 👨🏿‍💻 Aluno Feiticeiro Inicial da Casa de Grifinória de Hogwarts, no momento meus estudos estão voltado para Engenharia de Dados
-- 👨‍💻 Entusiasta por Tecnologia e sempre aprendendo algo novo
+- 👨🏿‍💻 Initial Gryffindor Wizarding Student at Hogwarts, but my studies are currently focused on Data Engineering
+- 👨‍💻 Technology enthusiast and always learning something new.
-- 👦🏽 Pronomes: Ele/Dele
+- 👦🏽 Pronouns: He/Him
+- 💻 Technologies that I am know with and have worked with: SQL (SQL Server, MySQL, AzureSQL, Redshift and BigQuery), Pentaho Data Integration, SSIS, Python, Power BI and Looker Studio.

 <div>
   <a href-"https://github.com/eumatheussampaio">